bqworks/accordion-slider-jquery/docs/modules.md

 </video>
 ```

-Please note that in order to use SublimeVideo you will also need to load a script in your page which you need to download from the SublimeVideo page.
+Please note that, in order to use SublimeVideo, you will also need to load a script in your page which you need to download from the SublimeVideo page.
 More information about how to use SublimeVideo, in general, can be found on the [official SublimeVideo page](http://www.sublimevideo.net/).

 ##### Notes #####